PoisotLab/ms_network_prediction/manuscript.md

 a list of known possible interactions within a species pool, is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
-The initial and imputed networks are represented as their tSNE embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
+The initial and imputed networks are represented as their t-distributed stochastic neighbour embedding (tSNE) embedding, and the colours of nodes are the cluster to which they are assigned based on a $k$-means clustering of the tSNE output.
 Panels A and B represent, respectively, the ROC curve and the precision-recall curve, with the selected classifier represented by